opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/01_configuring_table_view/table.rst

 In the edition interface of a dataset, the Visualizations > Table tab allows to configure the Table visualization displayed in the front office, once the dataset is published on the portal.

-The Table visualization, when available for a dataset, cannot be disabled.
+The Table visualization, when available, cannot be disabled.

 .. screenshot